-This Owner's Manual applies exclusively to bicycles from our company as of model year 2017 and their specific category and series as mentioned in Chapter 4.
+This Operating instructions applies exclusively to bicycles from our company as of model year 2025 and their specific category and series as mentioned in Chapter 4.

-This operating manual is only valid if it was with the bicycle at the time of purchase.
+This Operating instructions is only valid if it was with the bicycle at the time of purchase.
 Please observe separate information, if available.